opnchaudhary/parasnath.com.np/src/_posts/2020-01-20-linux-commands-for-beginners.markdown

     > $HOME is the login directory of the user.
 Usually it is /home/*username*

 &nbsp;
-* Network
+* **Network**
-    Now, lets learn about some of the network commands.
+    Now, let's learn about some of the network commands.

     The first command you need to learn is the ping command to check the connectivity.
 The most common use is to check if you are connected to your router or the internet.
 Example:
     ```bash
     $ ping google.com
     ```

-    Let's find out the IP address of the computer to do so, use the ip command as follows:
+    Let’s find out the IP address of the computer to do so, use the ip command as follows:
     ```
     $ ip addr
     ```